ryanlandvater/Iris-Codec/README.md

 </script>
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > RESTful server has substantially better performance.
-WASM is useful for bucket storage (S3, GCS) where custom servers can't be deployed.
+WASM is useful for bucket storage (S3, GCS) where custom servers can't be deployed. **There is a substantial performance cost to client side deserialization relative to IrisRESTful.** This WASM API is a unique feature of Iris but is not our preferred method of HTTP streaming.